Shaken baby syndrome

-According to proponents, SBS is the leading cause of fatal head injuries in children under two, with a risk of death of about 25%.
+According to proponents, SBS is the leading cause of fatal head injuries in children under two, with a risk of death of about 18-25% of hospitalised cases.
 This figure has been criticized for circular reasoning and selection bias.
 Systematic case reviews have documented that shaking alone can cause subdural hemorrhages, retinal hemorrhages, and acute neurological symptoms consistent with abusive head trauma, though studies suggest that impacts generally produce more severe intracranial pathologies than shaking.
 The most common symptoms are said to be retinal bleeds, multiple fractures of the long bones, and subdural hematomas (bleeding in the brain).
 Educating new parents appears to be beneficial in decreasing rates of the condition, although other studies have shown that education does not change rates.
 SBS is estimated to occur in three to four per 10,000 babies per year.

 Some experts state that retinal hemorrhage (bleeding) being a common symptom is based on circular reasoning and selection bias.
 RHs are very rare when infants are actually witnessed to have been shaken.
 The type of retinal bleeds are often believed to be particularly characteristic of this condition, making the finding useful in establishing the diagnosis, although the former studies may suggest the contrary.

 Infants may display irritability, failure to thrive, alterations in eating patterns, lethargy, vomiting, seizures, bulging or tense fontanelles (the soft spots on a baby's head), increased size of the head, altered breathing, and dilated pupils, although all these clinical findings are generic and are known to have a range of causes, with shaking certainly not the most common cause of any of them.
 Complications include seizures, visual impairment, hearing loss, epilepsy, cerebral palsy, cognitive impairment, cardiac arrest, coma, and death.

 History

 In 1971, Norman Guthkelch proposed that whiplash injury caused subdural bleeding in infants by tearing the veins in the subdural space.
-The term whiplash shaken infant syndrome was introduced by Dr. John Caffey, a pediatric radiologist, in 1973, describing a set of symptoms found with little or no external evidence of head trauma, including retinal bleeds and intracranial bleeds with subdural or subarachnoid bleeding or both.
+The term whiplash shaken infant syndrome was introduced by John Caffey, a pediatric radiologist, in 1973, describing a set of symptoms found with little or no external evidence of head trauma, including retinal bleeds and intracranial bleeds with subdural or subarachnoid bleeding or both.
 Development of computed tomography and magnetic resonance imaging techniques in the 1970s and 1980s advanced the ability to diagnose the syndrome.
 In 1997, shaken baby syndrome was brought into the national spotlight with the trial of Louise Woodward.